goessl/NeuralNetwork/README.md

 layer and the activation functions of every layer & their derivatives.
 Common activation functions & their derivatives are already implemented in [ActivationFunction](ActivationFunction.java).
-Now you can alread forward datasets through the network & back propagate.
+Now you can already forward datasets through the network & do back propagation.

 Input and output is stored in matricies in which every row represents an dataset and every column gets feed into an node (e.g. element[1][2] is a